 God… has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given to us in Christ Jesus before time began (2 Timothy 1:9, NKJV).

-The apostle uses the perfect tense, meaning that this has already happened: “Who has saved us.”
+The apostle uses the perfect tense and says, “Who has saved us.”
 Believers in Christ Jesus are saved.
 They are not looked upon as persons who are in a hopeful state, and may ultimately be saved, but they are already saved.

-Salvation is not a blessing to be enjoyed on your deathbed, or to be enjoyed in some future life above, but something you can have now; received, promised, and enjoyed now.
-The Christian is perfectly saved according to God’s plan… The price of salvation has already been paid: “It is finished” was the cry of the Saviour before he died.
-The believer is also perfectly saved in God’s covenant promise: Adam and Eve’s sin was our sin, and our life is now in Jesus Christ.
+Salvation is not a blessing to be enjoyed upon the dying bed, and to be sung of in a future state above, but a matter to be obtained, received, promised, and enjoyed now.
+The Christian is perfectly saved in God’s purpose… He is saved also as to the price which has been paid for him: “It is finished” was the cry of the Saviour before He died.
+The believer is also perfectly saved in His covenant head, for as he fell in Adam, so he lives in Christ.

 This complete salvation is accompanied by a holy calling….
-God did not choose us or call us because we were already holy, but he called us so we could be holy, and holiness is the beauty produced by God’s workmanship in us.
+God neither chose them nor called them because they were holy, but He called them that they might be holy, and holiness is the beauty produced by His workmanship in them…